Torvaney/regista/README.md

     ## Away goals: agoal ~ off(away) + def(home) + 0
     ## Weights   : 1

-The Dixon-Coles model provides estimates of each team's offensive and defensive strength, along with an estimate of home-field advantage (`hfa`):
+The Dixon-Coles model provides estimates of each team’s offensive and defensive strength, along with an estimate of home-field advantage (`hfa`):

 ``` r
 parameters <- tibble::tibble(